Chemical Peels

 How often should you do dermaplaning?

-The best recommendation is to do a dermaplane every 8 weeks which will allow for the hair growth cycle to come through.
+The best recommendation is to do a dermaplane every eight weeks which will allow for the hair growth cycle to come through.

 Who is dermaplaning recommended for?